 From this dialog, you can export course data as XML (eXtended Markup Language) format files.
-The format has been specified in the IOF Interface Standards project, and you can find more information on the IOF home page at http://www.orienteering.org under the menu IOF / IT Commission / Interface Standards project.
+The format has been specified in the IOF Interface Standards project, and you can find more information on the IOF home page at https://www.orienteering.sport under the menu IOF / IT Commission / Interface Standards project.

 The output from the dialog is a file which contains information on control locations, courses, and classes.
 For each course is listed the classes that run the course, and the controls that the course visits.
 Also, information on leg lengths is included.